trans-travel/trans-travel/us/in.md

 Indiana does criminalize trans care for children which may have an unknown impact on child custody.
 These laws do not directly apply to parents.
-This law, however, is temporarily stayed pending resolution of K.C. v.
-Medical Licensing Board, meaning that it is currently unenforceable by the state and care remains legal for youth (with the exception of gender reassignment surgery). (last verification: February 1, 2024)

 ## Non-discrimination Law